whereismidel/bookstore-management-app/README.md

 ## Run

-1. Once the project is built successfully, you can run it using Maven:
+1. Once the project is built successfully, you can run it using Gradle:
 ```bash
 gradlew run
 ```